VBog/Bg-Bible-References/readme.txt

 == Screenshots ==

 1. An example work of the plugin - highlight references
+2. Expanded tooltip.
-2. Page of Bible verses
+3. Page of Bible verses

 == Changelog ==

+= 2.9.0 =

+* New view of tooltips.
+* Now you can expand tooltip for easy reading.
+* Selection of text in tooltip for copying to the clipboard.
+* Hyphen and other similar symbols (#8208-#8213) instead of the dash (#45) allowed to use in references.
+* Fixed minor bugs.

 = 2.8.0 =